HakaiInstitute/hakai-ctd-qc/README.md

 ### Testing

-To make sure the tests are working appropriately a a series of pytests are available.
+To make sure the tests are working appropriately a series of pytests are available.
 Some of the tests are specific to the hakai tests, others to the hakai test suite.

 The test suite is made available locally via the parquet file, or retrieved from the development or production database.